kontena/kontena/server/docs/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>

-The Kittn API uses the following error codes:
+Kontena Master uses the following HTTP error codes:

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
-401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 500 | Internal Server Error -- We had a problem with our server.
-Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+400 | Bad Request -- The request could not be understood by the server due to malformed syntax 401 | Unauthorized -- The request requires a valid access token 403 | Forbidden -- Authenticated user does not have rights to requested resource 404 | Not Found -- Resource not found
+500 | Internal Server Error -- The server encountered an unexpected condition which prevented it from fulfilling the request 503 | Service Unavailable -- The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.